-Companies facing economic uncertainty—whether due to a financial or public health crisis such as the COVID-19 pandemic or a change in the business landscape—or financial insecurity will consider payroll cost-saving mechanisms, from straight pay reductions to layoffs, as ways to help them stay afloat.
+Companies facing financial insecurity or uncertainty—whether due to a public health crisis, economic uncertainty, or a change in the business landscape—will consider payroll cost-saving mechanisms, from straight pay reductions to layoffs, as ways to help them stay afloat.

 But every payroll cost-saving mechanism comes with potential legal and regulatory requirements (relating to, for example, meeting notice requirements or maintaining overtime exemptions) that companies don’t ordinarily face.
 And any missteps in carrying out those payroll cost-saving mechanisms could lead to lawsuits and government enforcement actions.

 At Epstein Becker Green, we guide both unionized and non-unionized employers through the process of selecting payroll cost-saving mechanisms that meet their goals.
 We also assist them in complying with applicable federal, state, and local wage and hour laws and requirements, as well as workforce protection laws.
 Clients come to us to help them mitigate the risk of costly legal battles that could undermine the anticipated savings from their cost-cutting measures.

 Choosing the Right Payroll Cost-Saving Mechanisms

 While companies may think of layoffs as the chief method of reducing operating costs, there are many alternatives that can help them achieve their cost-saving goals while sparing jobs and maintaining investments in current employees.
 We advise clients on all the different types of payroll cost-saving mechanisms available to them.
 A few of those mechanisms include:

 - pay reduction